-Individuals unable to work may also be eligible for SSDI, veterans' benefits and/or unemployment.
-Applicants should be aware of differing requirements between these programs.
+Individuals unable to work may also be eligible for SSDI, veterans' benefits, and/or unemployment.
+Applicants should be aware of the different requirements between these programs.

-If you are unable to work, either because of a disability or due to the inability to find gainful employment, you may be entitled to one or more types of government benefits.
-You should pay particular attention to differing requirements between programs, and understand how submitting multiple applications may impact eligibility.
+If you cannot work, either because of a disability or the inability to find gainful employment, you may be entitled to one or more government benefits.
+You should pay particular attention to differing program requirements and understand how multiple submitting applications may impact eligibility.

 Social Security Disability Income (SSDI)

-SSDI provides monthly monetary assistance for those that are unable to work because of a medical condition that meets the definition of a disability according to the Social Security Administration (SSA).
+SSDI provides monthly monetary assistance for those unable to work because of a medical condition that meets the definition of a disability, according to the Social Security Administration (SSA).
 The condition must be expected to prohibit you from working for at least one year.

-To qualify for benefits a disability must significantly limit your ability to do the basic activities required for work.
-You must not only be unable to perform the type of work you did before becoming disabled, but also must be unable to perform other types of work.
+To qualify for benefits, a disability must significantly limit your ability to do the basic activities required for work.
+You must be not only unable to perform the type of work you did before becoming disabled but also be unable to perform other types of work.

 Another requirement for SSDI is that you need to have been in the workforce for a certain number of years.
-If you are over 31, this usually requires that you worked at least five out of the 10 years prior to your disability.
+If you are over 31, this usually requires that you worked at least five out of the ten years before your disability.

-The amount of benefits you are entitled to receive is dependent on your average lifetime earnings.
+The benefits you are entitled to receive depend on your average lifetime earnings.
 Certain family members and dependents may also be entitled to collect SSDI benefits.

-It can take several months for an application for SSDI benefits to be evaluated.
-Oftentimes initial disability applications are denied.
+It can take several months to evaluate an application for SSDI benefits.
+Often initial disability applications are denied.
 You can appeal this decision.
-An attorney can assist you with your SSDI appeal , and advocate on your behalf to an Administrative Law Judge (ALJ) why you should qualify for benefits.
+An attorney can assist you with your SSDI appeal and advocate on your behalf to an Administrative Law Judge (ALJ) why you should qualify for benefits.

 Supplemental Security Income (SSI)

-SSI provides monthly monetary assistance for those who have limited financial resources and who are blind, disabled or over age 65.
-Unlike SSDI benefits, SSI recipients do not have to have to meet a work history requirement.
-Under certain circumstances you can receive both SSDI and SSI.
+SSI provides monthly monetary assistance for those with limited financial resources, blind, disabled, or over age 65.
+Unlike SSDI benefits, SSI recipients do not have to meet a work history requirement.
+Under certain circumstances, you can receive both SSDI and SSI.
 You also have the right to appeal a denial of SSI benefits.

 The benefits available through the SSA are different from those available through the Department of Veterans Affairs (DVA).
 Two separate applications must be submitted.
 If approved, a veteran can receive benefits from both programs.

-It is important to note that active duty status and receiving military pay does not, in itself, limit eligibility for SSDI.
+It is important to note that active duty status and receiving military pay do not limit eligibility for SSDI.
 Rather the actual work activity a veteran is engaged in is evaluated to determine eligibility.

-The general application process for SSDI benefits for veterans is the same as it is for anyone else.
-However, veterans who were disabled in the line of duty on or after October 1, 2001 are entitled to expedited processing of their SSDI applications.
+The general application process for SSDI benefits for veterans is the same as for anyone else.
+However, veterans who were disabled in the line of duty on or after October 1, 2001, are entitled to expedited processing of their SSDI applications.

 In most states, unemployment insurance is funded by an unemployment tax paid by employers.
 Eligibility requirements, the length of time, and the maximum amount of compensation an individual may collect are set by state law.

-The receipt of unemployment benefits is one of the factors an ALJ may take into consideration when deciding whether to award SSDI benefits.
-Thus, if an SSDI applicant has applied or is collecting unemployment benefits, it is best to have a reasonable explanation prepared.
+The receipt of unemployment benefits is one factor an ALJ may consider when deciding whether to award SSDI benefits.
+Thus, if an SSDI applicant has applied or is collecting unemployment benefits, it is best to prepare a reasonable explanation.